-This Guide provides process instructions that show how Migrator for Notes to Exchange is used within the broader context of a migration project.
-The processes described here include steps that are performed outside the scope of Migrator for Notes to Exchange-within Notes and Exchange, and with coexistence tools like Quest's CMN-because the sequence and interplay among the solutions and environments are important.
+This Guide provides process instructions that show how Migrator for Notes to Exchange (MNE) is used within the broader context of a migration project.
+The processes described here include steps that are performed outside the scope of Migrator for Notes to Exchange-within Notes and Exchange, and with coexistence tools like Quest Coexistence Manager for Notes (CMN)-because the sequence and interplay among the solutions and environments are important.
 Flow charts illustrate the correct sequences of steps for all common scenarios.